sprinteins/oscd-plugins/packages/plugins/auto-doc/README.md

-# Auto Doc
+# AutoDoc

-Refer to [Auto Doc UiLib folder](../../uilib/src/lib/plugins/io-center/) to see the source code.
+Refer to [AutoDoc UiLib folder](../../uilib/src/lib/plugins/auto-doc/) to see the source code.